ConnorKnoetze/ConnorKnoetze/README.md

 <div align="center">

-# Hi there 👋
+# Hi there im Connor 👋

-I'm a developer passionate about building clean, efficient solutions.
+I'm a developer passionate about learning, understanding, and building clean, efficient solutions.

 </div>